 Your food cost percentage is 25%.

-Of course, when you are using the food cost formula, it is important to ensure that you value your opening stock, closing stock, and purchases, as accurately as possible.
+Of course, when you are using this formula, it is important to ensure that you value your opening stock, closing stock, and purchases, as accurately as possible.

 Additionally, carry out the exercise of valuing your opening and closing stock at exactly the same time every week, so that your results are consistent.